Cadence

 1 - 2 - 3 - 4, 1 - 2 --- 3 - 4 (By troops)

-One of my all time favourites has to be the following and is also one of the easiest to remember.
-You can also call it in any order and it doesn't matter if calls get repeated.
-Originally called "Gee, Mom, I Want to Go Home" (also known as "I Don't Want No More of Army Life") is a traditional, humorous song satirizing life in the Armed Forces, originally call by the Canadian Army.
+One of my all time favourites has to be the following and it is also one of the easiest to remember.
+You can also call it in any order, and it doesn't matter if calls get repeated.
+Originally called "Gee, Mom, I Want to Go Home" (also known as, "I Don't Want No More of Army Life"), it is a traditional, humorous song satirizing life in the Armed Forces, originally used by the Canadian Army.
 Each verse has two lines relating what recruits are told, followed by an exaggerated description of the fact.

 "They say that in the Army"